 - Too salty?
-Add a teaspoon or 2 of sweetener and oil.
+Add a teaspoon or 2 of sweetener and a tablespoon of oil.

 - Blah?
 Add a teaspoon of vinegar or sweetener, a couple of pinches of salt or a pinch of red chili flakes.
 All of these ingredients are flavor enhancers and should do the trick.

 The key is, to add just a little bit at a time, stir and taste again.
 It is always easy to add a little more but impossible to take out!